8. Sample position scans#

 The arguments are:

 1. The motor axis to be scanned.
-This can be either the motor’s BlueSky name or the nickname string from Table 4.1.
-So, these are equivalent:
+This can be either the motor’s name in Bluesky.

 2. A string indicating the detector for the plotted signal.
 The choices are: